For many people, becoming a digital nomad is a dream come true.

 - A Digital Nomad’s Guide to Medellin, Colombia

 - Why Spain is a Great Destination for Digital Nomads

 Like this article about the emotional challenges of digital nomad life?
 Pin it!

 This article about some of the struggles of the digital nomad lifestyle contains an affiliate link.
-When you make a purchase using this link it helps support Spend Life Traveling at no extra cost to you.
-Thanks!
+I may receive a commission for purchases made through this link, at no additional cost to you.